banisterious/obsidian-canvas-roots/wiki-content/Advanced-Features.md

 **Excalidraw file appears blank:**
 - Ensure Excalidraw plugin is installed and up-to-date
-- Check Canvas Roots version (export fixes in v0.2.1+)
-- Try re-exporting the Canvas
+- Try re-exporting or regenerating the file

+**Text not centered in boxes:**
+- Update to Canvas Roots v0.17.1+ which fixes text centering issues

 **Nodes positioned incorrectly:**
 - Canvas Roots automatically normalizes negative coordinates to positive space
 - If issues persist, try regenerating the Canvas first, then re-export

-**Missing connections:**
+**Missing wiki links:**
-- Verify the Canvas tree generated correctly before export
-- Check that all person nodes have valid relationships
+- Wiki links are set on the rectangle element, not inline in text
+- Click the rectangle (not the text) to follow the link

+**Connectors don't adapt when moving elements:**
+- Smart connectors require the ExcalidrawAutomate API
+- Ensure Excalidraw plugin is installed; files generated without it use static arrows

 ## Split Canvas Wizard